-Angelina Jolie Renting Second $35,000 A Month Malibu Home
+Angelina Jolie Renting Second $35,000-A-Month Malibu Home

 “Brad is furious that Angelina is constantly moving the children around during this challenging time for them.
 Brad is worried about the kids having no stability and wants Angelina to settle down somewhere, preferably in Beverly Hills and closer to him.
 Brad has been pleading with Angelina to give the children a permanent home somewhere in LA so they can have structure and a routine.
 He feels it is the only way they can start healing together as a family.”

 In happier news, Angelina Jolie and Brad Pitt have recently both come together and agreed to keep court documents confidential that are related to their divorce and custody battle.
-On January 9, a joint representative for the couple told Us Magazine that Angelina and Brad have signed documents in order to protect the privacy of their children.
+On January 9, a joint representative for the couple told Us Weekly Magazine that Angelina and Brad have signed documents in order to protect the privacy of their children.

 “The parties and their counsel have signed agreements to preserve the privacy rights of their children and family by keeping all court documents confidential and engaging a private judge to make any necessary legal decisions and to facilitate the expeditious resolution of any remaining issues.
 The parents are committed to act as a united front to effectuate recovery and reunification.”